 What Is Ginger Root?

-Ginger is quite a well-known spice that comes from the herbaceous plant, Zingiber officinale Roscoe.
+Ginger is a well-known spice that comes from the herbaceous plant, Zingiber officinale Roscoe.
 People have used the intense, sweet, and spicy flavoring in dishes for centuries and as an herbal therapeutic agent.

 Cultures throughout the world use ginger to add a serious kick of bold flavor to their favorite foods.
 Other members of ginger’s plant family include turmeric and cardamom.
 Ginger owes its enticing aroma to the presence of ketones, namely its gingerols.
 And its flavor is spicy, too, giving off a peppery, sweet heat.